d9pouces/PolyArchiv/README.md

 There are also several kinds of remote repositories:

-  * git: the local backup is pushed to this remote git repository,
+  * git: the whole collect point is pushed to this remote git repository,
   * gitlab: almost identical to the previous one, but able to automatically create the remote repository,
   * synchronize: uses rsync to copy all files to a remote location,
   * archive: creates an archive (.tar.gz/bz2/xz) and pushes it to a remote location,